April snowfall on the way

-WEST MICHIGAN- Snow in April isn't uncommon, as I mentioned yesterday.
+WEST MICHIGAN- Snow in April isn't uncommon, as I mentioned the other day.
 I remember it specifically because I was all amped up to watch the Masters and play golf and at this same time last year, we got about 6 inches of snow.

 The first question everyone automatically asks is "How much snow is going to fall?"
 That question is usually a little bit easier to answer than it is now.
 Several factors deter an easy snowfall forecast in early April.
 Our ground is already warming up.
 This can be overcome, however, with heavy enough snowfall rates.
 Another issue we'll run into is the fact that we'll struggle to get below freezing for a long period.
 The biggest factor, in my opinion, will be the melting of snow as it falls.